xp44mm/Notebook/RxInAction/02 Hello Rx.md

 }
 ```

 The core of the example is in the OnStockTick method.
-This is where you’ll check for each stock tick if you already have its previous tick so that you can compare the new price with the old price.
+This is where you'll check for each stock tick if you already have its previous tick so that you can compare the new price with the old price.
 For this, you need a container to hold all the information about previous ticks.
 Because each tick contains the QuoteSymbol, it makes sense to use a dictionary to hold that information, with QuoteSymbol as the key.
 To hold the information about the previous ticks, you define a new class with the name StockInfo (listing 2.4), and then you can declare the dictionary member in your StockMonitor class (listing 2.5).

 Listing 2.4 StockInfo class